JDsProjects/DiscordChatAssistant/README.md

-# DiscordChatAssitant
+# Discord Chat Assistant
-Testing the ability to use google assitant to discord
+Testing the ability to use google assistant to discord